 Since the CJEU's decision in 2020, certain European supervisory authorities have indicated that they are looking at cross-border transfers more closely, and certain Data Protection Authorities decided in 2022 that the transfer of data to the U.S. using certain analytics tools is illegal.
-While these decisions related specifically to analytics tools in question, the considerations underlying them may be farther reaching, applying potentially to any transfer of EEA personal data to the U.S. Additional legal challenges in the E.U. to the mechanisms allowing companies to transfer personal data from the EEA to certain other jurisdictions, including the U.S., are ongoing, and may result in further limitations on the ability to transfer data across borders.
+While these decisions related specifically to analytics tools in question, the considerations underlying them may be farther reaching, applying potentially to any transfer of EEA personal data to the U.S. While the E.U.-U.S. Data Privacy Framework ("DPF") received approval in 2023 from the E.U., U.K. and Swiss authorities as an adequate mechanism for transfer of data to certified U.S. organizations (including Sterling), additional legal challenges in the E.U. to the mechanisms allowing companies to transfer personal data from the EEA to certain other jurisdictions, including the U.S., under the DPF and otherwise, are ongoing or threatened, and may result in further limitations on the ability to transfer data across borders.

-Although we have taken steps to implement the new EU and U.K. SCCs and ensure adequate safeguards to transfer personal data from the EU and U.K. to the U.S., as supervisory authorities issue further guidance on personal data export mechanisms, including circumstances where the SCCs and U.K. SCCs cannot be used, and continue taking enforcement action, we could suffer additional costs, complaints, regulatory investigations or fines and/or personal data transfer suspensions.
+Although we have taken steps to implement the new EU and U.K. SCCs and ensure adequate safeguards to transfer personal data from the EU and U.K. to the U.S., including maintaining our DPF certification, as supervisory authorities issue further guidance on personal data export mechanisms, including circumstances where the SCCs and U.K. SCCs cannot be used, and continue taking enforcement action, we could suffer additional costs, complaints, regulatory investigations or fines and/or personal data transfer suspensions.